jjjeorgee/Nigeria_Covid_Stats_Analysis/README.md

 - And this is a visualization of this analysis in tableau ![2D1B1127-3396-4C45-9C4C-F4F4DAF27ABE](https://user-images.githubusercontent.com/98137996/180660220-10461076-5f6d-4ddd-b0c8-b5bb0058662f.jpeg)

-#### Visualization
- This was done using tableau to create a dashboard of some key metrics.
+### Conclusion
-This dashboard is available here on [Tableaupublic.com](https://public.tableau.com/app/profile/oladimeji.olaniyan/viz/NigeriaCOVID-19Data/Dashboard1)
+For a more detailed look at the metrics analyzed above, the dashboard containing them is available to be viewed here on [Tableaupublic.com](https://public.tableau.com/app/profile/oladimeji.olaniyan/viz/NigeriaCOVID-19Data/Dashboard1)

 #### Written in
 SQL